 Bridge benefit: A temporary monthly benefit payable in addition to your lifetime pension if you retire early.
-Your bridge benefit will continue until the earlier of age 65 or when you pass away.
+Any bridge benefit will continue until age 65 or you pass away, whichever happens first.

 Commuted value: The lump-sum value of your earned pension is referred to as its commuted value.
 This is the estimated amount of money that HOOPP would have to set aside today to pay your pension in the future.
 The commuted value changes based on factors such as age, life expectancy, inflation and interest rates.